TWallace-42/KilonovaML/README.md

 ## 4) Training the AI
 The AI will train from data in the directory specified in lines 45 and 71 (Whatever file is in DU17_Training/ by default).
 The unprocessed data (Data_Cache/combined.pkl by default but it is important to change if you move this file) is used to find scaling constants of the lightcurves.
 As the model trains it will output predicted graphs to "Model Evolution/" so that we can see the model evolve over time.
 When the model finishes it will save itself to "Models/".
+If storager space is a concern you can remove the storage of graphs in "Model Evolution/" by commenting out line 260

 ## 5) Using trained models
 There are various programmes which use the created model.
 Model_user.py uses an individual model for a specific band while DU17_flow_Model uses four different models for each of the bands and is the final step of the AI generation.